chloealbright/DevHiveMind/Testing/Pre Acceptance Testing.md

 EditDate: 2024-02-02
 Relates:
 ---
-"Pre-acceptance testing" refers to the testing activities that occur before formal acceptance testing in a software development life cycle.
-It involves evaluating the software or system against specified criteria to ensure that it meets certain standards and is ready for acceptance testing by stakeholders.
+Pre-Acceptance Testing, also known as Alpha Testing, occurs before formal acceptance testing.
+It involves in-house testing by the development team or an independent testing team within the organization.
+The primary goal is to identify and address major issues before presenting the software to stakeholders for formal acceptance.

 Key aspects of pre-acceptance testing include:

 1. **Verification of Requirements:** Ensuring that the software has been developed according to the specified requirements and that these requirements are clear and complete.

-2. **[[Unit Testing]]:** Verifying the functionality of individual components or units of code to catch any defects early in the development process.
+2. **Unit Testing:** Verifying the functionality of individual components or units of code to catch any defects early in the development process.

-3. **[[Integration vs System Integration Testing#Integration Tests |Integration Testing]]:** Testing the interaction between different components or modules to identify and address issues related to their interfaces.
+3. **Integration Testing:** Testing the interaction between different components or modules to identify and address issues related to their interfaces.

 4. **System Testing:** Evaluating the entire system as a whole to confirm that it functions as intended and meets the overall project requirements.